 Residents Maintain Autonomy

-This is the percentage of residents who needed additional assistance with activities of daily living over time.
-Higher levels of dependence on staff for assistance with activities of daily living may indicate decline of a patient's health.
+This tells you the percentage of patients that needed additional assistance with activities of daily living over time.
+High levels of needing for assistance with ADL's may indicate the erosion of a resident's well-being.

 Ability to Keep Residents Mobile